HIV / AIDS

 AGT completed the stage of work known as IND-enabling and has submitted the IND (Investigational New Drug Application) to the US FDA.
 As of November 2019 we are awaiting final approval of our proposed human clinical trial.
 With FDA approval, AGT can complete the processes of contracting for clinical trial sites in the Baltimore-Washington, DC metropolitan area and obtain the local approvals needed for responsible conduct of human clinical research.

-Upon FDA approval of its IND application, AGT expects the trial will open for enrollment in February of 2020.
+Upon FDA approval of its IND application, AGT expects the trial will open for enrollment in 2020.
 At that time, information will be posted on the ClinicalTrials.gov website with details regarding study sites and participation.
-Keywords including “AGT103-T”, “AGT-HC168” or “American Gene Technologies” may be used to search for this trial once the information is posted in February of next year.”
+Keywords including “AGT103-T”, “AGT-HC168” or “American Gene Technologies” may be used to search for this trial once the information is posted in 2020.”